Halytskyi/SmartThings/home-cluster/README.md

 ## Description

 This is fully autonomous and automated high availability "micro data center" for home.
 All critical components has been reserved both on the hardware level and on the software level.
 This is the 2nd version on 24V.
-A year ago I built [1st version] (old-versions/version-1) on 12V which was unstable when all 6 computers were turned on.
+A year ago I built [1st version](old-versions/version-1) on 12V which was unstable when all 6 computers were turned on.
 It's a long story, but in a few words from electronics "axioms" - if you want to eliminate issues with power - power your electronics with proper voltage and power.

 ### Hardware level reservation